vankesteren/fair_measurement/readme.md

 - `remotes::install_github("vankesteren/firatheme")`

 ### Running the code
 The structure of the folder follows loosely the structure of the _Experiments_ section in the manuscript.
-Clone this repository, open the `10_fair_inference.Rproj` file and run the following files in order:
+Clone this repository, open the `fair_measurement.Rproj` file and run the following files in order:

 | Section | Main R file | Main output |